The expectation is that AI models are ‘set and forget,’ but that’s not the case.

 This article explains the different types of drift and how the Orchestrait platform can help you detect and manage them so that your AI strategy can thrive.

-The 4 types of drift that can degrade your AI model
+The 4 different types of drift degrading your AI model

 Chances are, the AI model on your camera isn’t using static data or running in a static environment.